 HOW DO BACTERIA CONTROL THE ATMOSPHERE?

 Microorganisms regulate atmospheric composition by consuming and producing various climate-relevant trace gases.
-For example, soil bacteria consume over 300 million tonnes of hydrogen and carbon monoxide from the atmosphere each year — they scavenge these gas using high-affinity metalloenzymes and use them as alternative energy sources for persistence.
+For example, soil bacteria consume over 300 million tonnes of hydrogen and carbon monoxide from the atmosphere each year — they scavenge these gases using high-affinity metalloenzymes and use them as alternative energy sources for persistence.
 Other microorganisms regulate methane and carbon dioxide levels.

 We have collected evidence that scavenging of atmospheric trace gases is widespread among microorganisms.
 We are now performing interdisciplinary studies to better understand the biochemical basis, physiological role, and ecological significance of trace gas scavenging and other gas-cycling processes.
 The knowledge is being used to help predict and mitigate greenhouse gas emissions.